sig-gis/SEPAL-CEO/docs_OpenMRV/TwoDateChangeDetection.rst

 .. warning::
    Selecting **Saved Sepal Recipe** may cause an error stating "Google Earth Engine error: Failed to create preview" at the final stage of your classification.
 This occurs because GEE gets overloaded.
 If you encounter this error, please retrieve your classification to GEE.

+You can view a demonstration of setting up this classification on `YouTube <https://www.youtube.com/watch?v=2i391dPnCRY>`_.

 3.3 Collect change classification training data
 ================================================